Step One: Determine the best corporate structure

-In case you like to incorporate a ‘fund’ or create a more reputable and public image, and you like to be able to freely transfer shares, the Public Company (NV) is more common.
+In case you like to incorporate a ‘fund’ or create a more reputable and public image, and you wish to freely transfer shares, the Public Company (NV) is more common.
 The downside of this company is that minimum share capital of € 45.000 is required.

 The most popular legal entity in the Netherlands

-Bolder Launch can also act as your Company Secretary, ensuring that your Dutch company is fully in compliance with Dutch laws, minimising the risks for the director.
+Bolder Launch can also act as your Company Secretary, ensuring that your Dutch company is fully in compliance with Dutch laws, minimizing the risks for the director.